Carlisle's Belah Park slides saved after protest

 At a meeting between the Belah Park Residents' Committee and council officials earlier, it was agreed to leave existing play equipment untouched until funds are raised by the committee to replace them.

-As planned, part of the area's larger playing field will be turned into another football pitch.'New future'
+As planned, part of the area's larger playing field will be turned into another football pitch.

 The committee's Mike Kingston said: "Children in the Belah community will be thrilled with today's decision.